 This year the theme was displayed in support of the NSPCC, a children’s charity.
 The whole street display is lit up with 1,778 decorations and about 750,000 bright LED lights.
 The NSPCC and Sky Cinema partnered up to create ‘Light up Christmas for Children’, a campaign to raise and give children in need of a brighter future.

-On the 9th of November, Carnaby Street lights in London were next to be switched on.
-There were hundreds of people turned up to see the spectacular tropical display along with the widely known DJ Norman Jay, who switched on the lights on the streets of Carnaby.
+On the 9th of November, Carnaby Street lights in London were switched on last year.
+There were hundreds of people turned up to see the spectacular tropical display, along with the widely known DJ Norman Jay, who switched on the lights on the streets of Carnaby.
 People also got to witness the parade of carnival dancers, despite freezing temperatures.
-These lights will stay until January, giving visitors plenty of time to witness both Oxford Street and Carnaby Lights.
+These lights will stay on until January, giving visitors plenty of time to witness both Oxford Street and Carnaby Lights.

 This time of year everyone loves the spirit and has always wanted to capture those magical winter moments as the city looks the prettiest during the winter period.